build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

     programmatically copy images.
 Visit [Tag and Copy an Image](https://docs.aws.amazon.com/appstream2/latest/developerguide/tutorial-image-builder.html#tutorial-image-builder-tag-copy?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=mr-dr-for-appstream) for more information.

-### Step 7: Recreate the Amazon AppStream 2.0 configuration in the DR region
+### Step 7: 	Recreate the Amazon AppStream 2.0 Configuration in the DR Region

 1. Recreate Amazon AppStream 2.0 stack in DR region with the exact **same stack name** case sensitive.
 This will allow for easy switch  between regions using one IAM role and policy.

 1. Create the fleet in the DR region with the same fleet name, case sensitive and using the image that was prepped with FSLogix in Step 3 and copied to DR region.

-### Step 8: Setup your SAML IdP
+### Step 8: Setup Your SAML IdP

-1. In this example, I am using Okta as my SAML Identity provider(IdP), Log in into your IdP admin console.
+1. In this example, I am using Okta as my SAML Identity provider(IdP).
+Log in to your IdP admin console.
     From the left panel, select **Applications** \> **Applications**.
     Select **Browse App Catalog** and search for “AWS Account Federation.”
 Select the AWS Account Federation app and choose **Add